 - The school aims to provide a broad and balanced curriculum, which reflects the cultural background and interests of the children.
 This curriculum continues to incorporate the five outcomes celebrating Every Child Matters.
 These are Stay Safe, Be Healthy, Enjoy and Achieve, Make a Positive Contribution and Achieve Economic Well-Being.
 The curriculum also develops the children’s key skills including Communication, Learning to Learn, Problem Solving, Working with Others, Application of Number and the use of Information and Communication Technology.
-We ensure that throughout the curriculum we provide opportunity for social, moral, spiritual and cultural development including developing respect for and understanding of others.
+We ensure that throughout the curriculum we provide opportunity for social, moral, spiritual and cultural development including developing respect for and understanding of others and British Values.
 We provide a child led learning curriculum where independence is encouraged.

 - To provide a stimulating, challenging curriculum, which offers a wide range of learning opportunities, based on first hand experiences to enrich concept information.